-Donald O. Straney was appointed University of Hawai‘i at Hilo chancellor in July 2010.
-Previously, he served eight years as dean of the College of Science and professor of biology at California State Polytechnic University, Pomona, and on the board of directors of both the Desert Studies Center and the Ocean Studies Institute, as well as on the Strategic Planning Council of the California State University Program for Education and Research in Biotechnology.
-Before that, he spent 23 years at Michigan State University, serving as chair of the Department of Zoology and assistant to the provost for faculty development.
+Donald O. Straney was appointed chancellor at the University of Hawai‘i at Hilo in 2010.
+Previously, he served eight years as dean of the College of Science and professor of biology at California State Polytechnic University, Pomona.
+He was on the board of directors of the Desert Studies Center, the Ocean Studies Institute, and the Strategic Planning Council of the California State University Program for Education and Research in Biotechnology.
+Before that, he spent 23 years at Michigan State University as chair of the Department of Zoology and assistant to the provost for faculty development.

-Chancellor Straney also works closely with local leaders to assess campus strategy, resource development, and to gather input on how UH Hilo can maximize its community impact through new programs.
-In addition to calling together summit meetings with key stakeholders in the educational, agricultural and business communities, he also serves on the Hawai‘i County Workforce Investment Board, the Board of Directors of the Hawai‘i Island Chamber of Commerce, the Hawai‘i Aeronautics Advisory Committee, and the Board of Directors of the Pacific International Space Center for Exploration Systems (PISCES).
+Straney serves on the Hawai‘i County Workforce Investment Board, the Board of Directors of the Hawai‘i Island Chamber of Commerce, the Hawai‘i Aeronautics Advisory Committee, and the Board of Directors of the Pacific International Space Center for Exploration Systems (PISCES).
 He also serves on the National Advisory Board of the Center for the Integration of Teaching, Research and Learning, a National Science Foundation initiative at the University of Wisconsin.

 Chancellor Straney’s Curriculum Vitae